sel8888/harmonic-shape-transform-2026-koncept/README.md

 ## Benchmark Results — Full FAUST Dataset

+## 📄 Preprint

+A full arXiv preprint is ready and pending endorsement submission.
+It includes formal definitions, full FAUST benchmark (99 pairs), and comparison with ZoomOut.

 📊 **Raw results:** [hst_faust_full_benchmark.csv](hst_faust_full_benchmark.csv)

 Evaluated on all **99 consecutive pairs** of the FAUST training set